-1 Description Rosewalk Building Type: is a group of 6 or more single dwellings arranged in a linear manner along either side of a common green.
+1 Description A Rosewalk Building Type is a group of 6 or more single dwellings arranged in a linear manner along either side of a common green.
 Having the same right-of-way width as a narrow neighborhood street, the Rosewalk (in contrast to the Bungalow Court) must connect two parallel streets.
 Pedestrian access to the building entrances are accessed from the common green and/or primary street.
 Rosewalks are prohibited on corner lots.

-Bungalow Court Building Type: is a group of 4 or more single dwellings arranged around a or more single dwellings arranged around a shared courtyard, with pedestrian access to the building entrances from the courtyard and/or fronting street.
+Bungalow Court Building Type is a group of 6 or more single dwellings arranged around a shared courtyard, with pedestrian access to the building entrances from the courtyard and/or fronting street.